JeyHightower/Harmonic-Universe/frontend/cleanup_completion.md

 - ✅ Documented CSS naming conventions (BEM)
 - ✅ Explained theme system and CSS variables usage

+### 5. Feature Component Refactoring

+- ✅ Moved PhysicsPanel component to features/physics
+- ✅ Moved PhysicsObjectModalComponent to features/physics and renamed to PhysicsObjectModal
+- ✅ Enhanced UniverseModal to incorporate functionality from UniverseModalComponent
+- ✅ Updated modal registry to use the refactored components
+- ✅ Updated import paths in affected files

 ## Structure Improvements

 ### Redux Store